LezardSC/42-tokenizer/README.md

 - **Node.js**: Versions 16.0.0 or higher (v20.9.0 recommended to avoid unexpected behaviour, but every recent versions should works).
 - **npm**: Comes with Node.js
 - **Git**: For version control.
 - **MetaMask Wallet**: or any other wallet.
-Recommended but not mandatory to add a private key in order to deploy the contract.
+Recommended but not mandatory  as we need to add a private key in order to deploy the contract.
 - **An Infura account**: or any other providers.
 You will need to update the hardhat configs if you decide to use something else than Infura.
 Required for connecting to the Sepolia test network.

 #### Installation Steps